hassek/aws-secrets-loader/README.md

 # Development
 ### Pre-commit
-A script runner before you commit changes, this will save many red alerts happening over a CI and can warn you on problems you skipped.
+A script runner before you commit changes, this will save many red alerts happening over a CI and can warn you on problems you skipped!

 As an example We:
 * Don't let developers commit directly on master,staging or QA branches.